 Refuge Visitor Center: Meet our refuge staff and volunteers who can provide you with maps, information, and directions.
 This is also where the business of the refuge is conducted.
 Make sure to watch the refuge video and walk through the exhibit hall for a great learning experience.

-Refuge Trails: Free of charge and available seven days a week from sunrise to sunset, you can enjoy our many hiking trails.
+Refuge Hiking Trails and Boardwalks: Available seven days a week from sunrise to sunset, you can enjoy several hiking trails.
 Don't forget to keep your eyes open for wildlife viewing and take a camera with you!